lauriap/ot-harjoitustyo/README.md

 ## Known issues

-* Division calculation now also work, but is designed to accept answers with **two decimals** only.
+* Division calculation now also works, but is designed to accept answers with **two decimals** only.
 I.e. 5 / 6 = 0.83 is correct, 0.833 is not.
-Also, . needs to be used as the decimal separator instead of , character.
+Also, "." character needs to be used as the decimal separator instead of ",".

 ## How to run